teabolt/gsoc19-eli5-gradcam/README.md

 * Later down the line: making changes that “break” a lot of things, i.e. need to update other code, tests, docs.

 ## Learnings
+* Grad-CAM as a gradient method for explanations.
 * Keras training and inference.
 * PyTorch training and inference.
 * Text and image preprocessing.
+* Numpy, Pillow.
 * Mypy, pytest, Sphinx.
-* Grad-CAM as a gradient method for explanations.

 Thank you to my mentors [Konstatin](https://github.com/lopuhin) and [Mikhail](https://github.com/kmike).
 I hope this work proves useful!